 Increased public demand for natural substances for treatment of diseases has resulted in a search for herbal medications.
 There are approximately 500,000 plant species worldwide; out of which, only 1% have been photo-chemically evaluated and there is a great potential for finding bioactive materials [1].
-Several articles are available on the
+Several articles are available on the antimicrobial efficacy of plant extracts; however, the effects of medicinal plants on oral pathogenic microorganisms have been less commonly evaluated.

 Tooth decay is a common infectious disease with higher prevalence among low socioeconomic groups [2].
 Treatment of caries is time consuming and costly.
 Considering the high prevalence of caries, increased bacterial resistance to antibiotics, adverse effects of chemical and synthetic drugs as well as their high cost, there is a clear need for natural, cost effective alternatives for prevention of caries.
-The currently available chemical medications change the oral microbiota and have complications such as diarrhea, vomiting and tooth staining [1,3].
+The currently available chemical medications change the ora1 microbiota and complications such as diarrhea, vomiting and tooth staining [1,3].
 Streptococcus mutans and S. sobrinus are the main causes of caries due to their high potential for biofilm formation.
 These bacteria adhere to tooth enamel and produce glucans following the consumption of sucrose in foods and result in accumulation of glucans in the biofilm and eventually cause enamel destruction viaacid production [4].
-Since bacterial adhesion is the first step for bacterial prolifertaion and tooth decay, adhesion is the new target for the modalities aiming to inhibit bacterial colonization [3].
+Since bacterial adhesion is the first step for bacterial prolifertaion and tooth decay, adhesion is the new target for the modalities aiming to inhibit bacterial colonization